Jessica Alba And Her Daughter Dance In Matching Bikinis In Fun TikTok Video

-Jessica Alba joined forces with her adorable lookalike daughter Honor for a sweet new mother/daughter dance TikTok video.
+Jessica Alba joined forces with her adorable lookalike daughter, Honor, for a sweet new mother/daughter dance TikTok video.
 The clip was shared to both the actress’s TikTok and Instagram accounts over the weekend and featured the duo as they showed off their impressive moves during a fun family day amid the current coronavirus lockdown.

 The video was posted on April 27 alongside a slew of other uploads from the fun day in the sun the Alba/Warren family spent together, seemingly in their back garden, with the clip being the last in the upload.